Fauci says US headed in 'wrong direction' on coronavirus

-WILMINGTON, Del.
-(AP) — The United States is in an ``unnecessary predicament” of soaring COVID-19 cases fueled by unvaccinated Americans and the virulent delta variant, the nation’s top infectious diseases expert said Sunday.
+WILMINGTON, Delaware (AP) — The United States is in an "unnecessary predicament" of soaring COVID-19 cases fueled by unvaccinated Americans and the virulent delta variant, the nation’s top infectious diseases expert said Sunday.

 Nearly 163 million people, or 49% of the eligible U.S. population, are vaccinated, according to CDC data.